efficient/HERD/README.md

 Quick start:
 -----------

-* Run `make` on every machine to build the executables
+* Run `make` on the server machine to build the executables.

 * To run the clients automatically along with the server: